 Legislative Consent Memorandum

-The UK Government has sought legislative consent from the Scottish Government.
-The Scottish Government published a Legislative Consent Memorandum on 4 May 2020, which includes a draft motion to consent to the Bill.
-SPICe has produced a blog article on the LCM.
+The UK Government has sought legislative consent from the Scottish Parliament.
+The Scottish Government lodged a Legislative Consent Memorandum on 4 May 2020, which included a draft motion to consent to the Bill.

 The Rural Economy and Connectivity Committee published its report on the UK Agriculture Bill and LCM on 15 May 2020.
-In its report, the Committee recommended that the Scottish Parliament agrees to the LCM.
+In its report, the Committee recommended that the Scottish Parliament agrees to the draft motion.